tanhakabir/rest-book/README.md

 To use the Interactive Window interface:
 1. Run the command: `REST Book: Create an Interactive Window`
-1. Enter your line(s) into the input feild at the bottom of the window.
+1. Enter your line(s) into the input field at the bottom of the window.
 1. Click the adjacent button to run them.
 1. Repeat.